Systematic Analysis and Comparison of Security Advice as Datasets: Concluding Remarks

 Our analysis of the DCMS 13 Guidelines and ETSI Provisions suggests that constructing sets of actionable security advice may not be as simple as the wide breadth of existing advice would make it seem.
 What is positioned to be widely ``appropriate'' advice may be ineffective for mismatched audiences (e.g., if expert level security advice is used by non-experts).
 Despite positive aspects, our analysis found both these documents leave room for improvement.

 Using the SAcoding method, we found an improvement in actionability of IoT security advice from the UK DCMS 13 Guidelines to the ETSI Provisions.
 Such analysis provides a basis from which to begin measuring the quality of security advice, including characteristics beyond actionability.
 We encourage systematic assessment of other important elements of security advice documents and datasets.
+It would be interesting in follow-on work to recruit as additional coders, industry experts and security practitioners, and compare their interpretations of both advice documents with our interpretations and results herein.

 Our analysis suggests the following aspects be considered in creating security advice: target audiences, level of technical detail, references to external advice, granularity of advice items, and positioning.
 Our concluding thoughts on these follow.

 \textbf{Explicit declaration of target audience.} An explicit declaration and characterization of target audiences of security advice is important in our view.
 This plays directly into whether advice is actionable, as advice is often tailored for a specific audience and their knowledge level.
 Without a declaration, unintended audiences who use the advice may struggle to understand what is expected, or may lack the knowledge to successfully (reliably) execute advice.